 Under Northwestern’s Policy on Sexual Misconduct, Northwestern does not tolerate sexual misconduct of any form, including but not limited to, sexual assault, stalking, and dating and domestic violence.
 Such conduct violates the community values and principals of our institution and disrupts the living, learning, and working environment for students, faculty, staff and other community members.
 CARE exists to help students understand this policy as well as their rights and options.
 Speaking with CARE staff is CONFIDENTIAL.
 CARE is not obligated to report your assault to Northwestern.
 CARE staff can support you as you navigate the healing process.
 Skype meetings are available.
 Learn more about support resources.

-If an accused perpetrator of sexual misconduct is a member of the Northwestern community, then Northwestern has the ability to investigate and impose sanctions for any violations of our Policy on Sexual Misconduct.
-Regardless of the identity of the alleged perpetrator, all survivors have access to the support of Northwestern and CARE.
-However, Northwestern’s ability to investigate or adjudicate a complaint may be limited by the level of control it has over the learning environment and the alleged perpetrator.
-For example, if an alleged perpetrator is a member of the host university’s student body, enrolled in another school’s study abroad program or a third-party provider, Northwestern’s ability to investigate a situation or sanction an individual is limited although we will work with the program, provider or the host university to take action to the greatest extent possible.
+If the person who may have engaged in sexual misconduct is a member of the Northwestern community, then Northwestern has the ability to investigate and impose sanctions for any violations of our Policy on Sexual Misconduct.
+Regardless of their identity, all survivors have access to the support of Northwestern and CARE.
+However, Northwestern’s ability to investigate or adjudicate a complaint may be limited by the level of control it has over the learning environment and the person(s) involved.
+For example, if they are a member of the host university’s student body, enrolled in another school’s study abroad program or a third-party provider, Northwestern’s ability to investigate a situation or sanction an individual is limited although we will work with the program provider or the host university to take action.
 Furthermore, local laws and/or the policies of a host organization may further govern your legal options.